-|Lutron Caséta Wireless Lighting Starter Kit||Top light switches that are perfect for Alexa voice control||TP-Link LB130 Multicolor Wi-Fi LED||Ask Alexa to turn the bulb on, off or dim|
+|Lutron Caséta Wireless Lighting Starter Kit||Top light switches that are perfect for Alexa voice control||TP-Link LB130 Multicolor Wi-Fi LED||Ask Alexa to turn the bulb on, off, or dim|

 |Neato Botvac Connected Robot Vacuum||Control your robot vacuum with Alexa voice command||Ubtech Robotics Lynx||The Alexa powered robot reads emotions and teaches yoga|

 The Amazon Echo is the best purchase if you are looking to get on with this voice personal assistant.
 Echo gives you a feel like an Iron Man with your own Jarvis.
 The Amazon Echo is the tech device engineered for of the era, with a smart built-in assistant.
-Smartphones provided us smart communications which we were fancied in the movies such as Star Trek, and this is the most advanced smart home we’ve seen in everything from Iron Man to dozen other sci-fi stories.
+Smartphones provided us smart communications which we were fancied in the movies such as Star Trek, and this is the most advanced smart home we’ve seen in everything from Iron Man to a dozen other sci-fi stories.

 Additionally, it can completely replace the radio in your kitchen and a great way of controlling several systems.
 If you are fond of using gadgets & own a Spotify account, then it’s the perfect device for you.
 More importantly, it is improvising dynamically as stuff is added to it.
-As iPhone changed the way how we communicate with technology and letting us control several apps via the screen, likewise Alexa do the same for devices using Wi-Fi but with voice commands.
+As the iPhone changed the way how we communicate with technology and letting us control several apps via the screen, likewise Alexa does the same for devices using Wi-Fi but with voice commands.

 The Alexa indeed starts understanding the human voice and is the best product for those who can determine the potential for the product, the DIY-ers that are looking for something creative.
 The product is for those who need a Bluetooth speaker and looking for excellent comfort while managing their home.
 However, if you don’t see yourself enjoying the smart aspects of the Amazon’s smart speaker, then the device is not for you.
-We recommend you other connected speakers out there such as Sonos, Chromecast audio, etc. If you want to see the future of Al and looking forward to being a part of this process, then you will need to buy an Amazon Echo for sure.
+We recommend you, other connected speakers, out there such as Sonos, Chromecast audio, etc. If you want to see the future of Al and looking forward to being a part of this process, then you will need to buy an Amazon Echo for sure.

-Have a great experience with your digi-tech personal assistant!
+Have a great experience with your Digi-tech personal assistant!